Group Testing: An Information Theory Perspective: Linear programming relaxations

 We hope that the optimal $\vec{z}$ will be close to the true defectivity vector $\vc{u}$ introduced in Definition \ref{def:udef}, since taking $\vc{z} = \vc{u}$ will satisfy the constraints.
 In general, we think of each $0$--$1$ vector $\vec{z}$ as the indicator function of some putative defective set $\L$, with $\L = \L(\vec{z}) := \{ i: z_i = 1 \}$.
 The first two constraints on $\vec{z}$ ensure that $\L(\vec{z})$ is satisfying in the sense of Definition \ref{def:sat}, by considering the positive and negative tests respectively.
 Hence, each $\vec{z}$ that achieves the minimal value of the linear program is the indicator function of a satisfying set of minimal size, i.e., $\hat\K = \{i : z_i = 1 \}$ is a smallest satisfying set.

 The LP approach attempts to estimate the defective set via a relaxed version of the $0$--$1$ problem, where each $z_i$ can be any nonnegative real number.
-That is, the optimization formulation is exactly as above, but with each constraint $z_i \in \{0,1\}$ replaced by
+That is, the optimization formulation is exactly as above, but with each constraint $z_i \in \{0,1\}$ replaced by $z_i \geq 0$.
+(It is unnecessary to add the extra constraints $z_i \leq 1$, as it is straightforward to check that an optimal solution will never contain any entries exceeding 1.)

-Linear programs of this form can be solved efficiently: the ellipsoid algorithm is guaranteed to find a solution in polynomial time, though it is typically outperformed in practice by the simplex algorithm.
+Linear programs of this form can be solved efficiently; for example, the ellipsoid algorithm is guaranteed to find a solution in polynomial time, though it is typically outperformed in practice by the simplex algorithm.
 (See, for example, \cite[p.~897]{cormen} for a discussion of the running times of linear programming algorithms.)

 There are various heuristics for how to turn an optimal solution $\vec z = (z_i)$ to the relaxed program into an estimate of the defective set.
 For example, one could consider the following crude method: If there is any $i$ with $z_i \notin \{0, 1\}$, declare a global error; otherwise, estimate $\hat{\mathcal K} = \{i : z_i = 1 \}$ to be the defective set.
 Malioutov and Malyutov \cite{malioutov-malyutov} suggest an estimate $\hat{\mathcal K} = \{i : z_i > 0 \}$, and show strong performance on simulated problems.
 Note that this rule will always provide a satisfying set, since each positive test will have some possible defective $i$ with $z_i$ that is declared defective.
 Alternatively, the estimate $\hat{\mathcal K} = \{i : z_i \geq 1/2 \}$ appears to be (very) slightly better in simulations, but does not guarantee a satisfying set.